MartinWie/ClaimControl/README.md

 ## Todos's

-- get code into a deployable state
-- github actions setup
 - add jooq + DB migrations
 - add queueing for initial processing(also failure queue) (do not forget to add userId's for each job)
 - add basic document processing from start to finish